google/sentencepiece/README.md

 ```

 ### 2. Purely Data-Driven & Language-Independent
 SentencePiece trains tokenization and detokenization models directly from raw sentences.
 It does **not** require language-specific pre-tokenizers (such as Moses, MeCab, or KyTea).
-This makes it highly effective for languages without explicit word boundaries, such as Chinese, Japanese, and Korean.
+This makes it highly effective for languages without explicit word boundaries, such as Chinese, Japanese, and Thai.

 ### 3. Subword Regularization & BPE-Dropout
 To improve the robustness and accuracy of translation and language models, SentencePiece supports on-the-fly subword sampling during training.
 By sampling different segmentations for the same input text (Subword Regularization for Unigram, BPE-Dropout for BPE), it virtually augments your training data and makes the model more resilient to spelling variations and noise.